shuban-789/Wordle/README.md

 # WordlePy
-🐦Python recreation of the Wordle game
+Python recreation of the Wordle game

 ## Made by: Shuban Pal and Hayden Chen 🤠